-I am the mother of three wonderful children.
-My two boys are my biological and my girl is by marriage, or as Tina Knowles puts it, “my bonus daughter”.
-Regardless of who is bonus or biological I am raising them with the same values and on the same budget.
-As a mother, the most important thing I can give to my three children, apart from unconditional love is confidence.
+I am the mother of two wonderful boys.
+As a mother, the most important thing I can give to my children, apart from unconditional love is confidence.

 When you instill confidence in your children, you are truly preparing them for this savage world.
 A world that is full of bullies and “trolls”.
 When I was growing up I did not encounter many parents who would constantly instill greatness in their children.
 What we got was the fact that a great (academic) education was going to take us through life.
 So if you were not considered “bright” (whatever that means), it would immediately mess with your self confidence.
 So I spent most of my teenage years trying to fit in and stay in that “bright” group.
 I did not care if I was not referred to as pretty.
 I would have taken “bright” over pretty any day.
 This feeling stayed with me into my twenties.